MatiasDiGirolamo/zvlmo/README.md

 </a>

-🚀 My name is Matias Di Girolamo, and I'm a Software Development student from Argentina, planning to gradutate in late-2024.
-I'm currently looking for my first work experience in the IT field.
+🚀 My name is Matias Di Girolamo, and I'm a Software Development student from Argentina, planning to gradutate in late-2024

 📓I'm currently working in my college assigments and a few personal projects.
-  At the moment I'm learning and focusing in  C#, framework .NET Core, and SQL Server.
+  At the moment I'm learning and focusing in  C#, .NET Core, ASP.NET, and SQL Server.
   I also have skills in PYTHON, JavaScript, HTML5 and CSS.

 📫 Also contact me: matidigi23@gmail.com